opendcs/opendcs/docs/source/start-routingspec.rst

 skipping characters and lines, and for positioning the data pointer within the message data.

-Below is one example of DECODING for a specific type of messags from a csv.
-Typically, DECODING that is operational and parases a raw mesage is often more involved and complicated.
+Below is one example of DECODING for a specific type of messages from a csv.
+Typically, DECODING that is operational and parses a raw message is often more involved and complicated.
 Depending on how the platform is set up and what type of message is assumed, the header information may be interpreted, skipped or parsed differently.
 In the example